katoni/simple-acme-server/README.md

 Install the Root CA into your Trusted Root Certification Authorities store.

-Containers in the same network now can access the ACME server: https://ca.internal/acme/development/directory.
+Containers in the same network can access the ACME server with this URL: https://ca.internal/acme/development/directory

 ## Access from another container